khalilia2000/RESTful_Geocoder_API/README.md

-# RESTful Geocoding Proxy Server API
+# RESTful Geocoding Proxy Services API

 ## Description
-RESTful implementations of a Server API in Python are provided herein.
-For a given address, the Server API uses JSON serialization to return the lat, long, status, and the service provider that was utilized.
-The Server API uses [Google Maps API](https://developers.google.com/maps/documentation/geocoding/start) as the primary service.
+RESTful implementations of a Geocoding Services API in Python are provided herein.
+For a given address, the Services API uses JSON serialization to return the lat, long, status, and the service provider that was utilized.
+The Services API uses [Google Maps API](https://developers.google.com/maps/documentation/geocoding/start) as the primary service.
 If the call is not successful, it then uses [Mapquest API](https://developer.mapquest.com/documentation/geocoding-api/address/get/) as a secondary fallback.

 Two implementations are provided herein for the aforementioned tasks:
   * `geocoder_flask.py`:  This version uses the Flask framework.
   * `geocoder_base.py`: This version only uses the base Python libraries.

-## Initiate the Server API
+## Initiate the Services API
 ### Download:
 Run the following code to clone the repo:
 ```